cristianornelas2/cristianornelas2.github.io/content/posts/_index.md

 ---
-title: Folder
+title: Posts
 type: docs
-prev: docs/first-page
+prev: /
-next: docs/folder/leaf
 sidebar:
   open: true
 ---

-Pages can be organized into folders.
+Posts can be organized into folders.